 Dr. Sudha Seshadri is a Professor of Neurology at Boston University School of Medicine and a Senior Investigator at the Framingham Heart Study.
 She also serves as Co-Director of Medical Education for the Neurology Residency and Clerkship programs.
 Sudha attended medical school at the Christian Medical College of Madras University in India.
-Afterwards, Sudha completed residencies in Internal Medicine and Neurology at the All India Institute of Medical Sciences in New Delhi.
-Fellowship in the Neurobiology of Aging and Alzheimer Disease at the University of Massachusetts Medical Center.
+Afterwards, Sudha completed residencies in Internal Medicine and Neurology at the All India Institute of Medical Sciences in New Delhi and a fellowship in the Neurobiology of Aging and Alzheimer Disease at the University of Massachusetts Medical Center.
 Sudha previously worked as an Assistant Professor of Neurology at the All India Institute of Medical Sciences.
 She also completed a residency in Neurology at Boston University School of Medicine and she joined the faculty at Boston University in 2001.
 Sudha is the recipient of the E. Merck Gold Medal in Neurology and Allied Sciences, the Jack Spivack Excellence in Neurosciences Research Award from Boston University, and she is also a Member of the Alpha Omega Alpha Medical Honors Society.
 Sudha joined us for an interview to discuss life, science, and medicine.

 People Behind the Science Podcast Show Notes